Virgil Grandfield

-Virgil Grandfield is a Canadian investigative journalist and former international aid worker who in 2010 blew the whistle on slave labour trafficking on Canadian Red Cross and other tsunami projects in Indonesia.
+Virgil Grandfield is a Canadian investigative journalist, former international humanitarian aid worker, and whistleblower who in 2010 revealed slave labour trafficking on Canadian Red Cross and other tsunami-related aid projects in Indonesia.

+Career

 Grandfield began his career as an aid worker in 1999-2000, when he worked with a project evaluation unit for the Disasters Emergency Committee (the UK funding agency for disasters) in Central America after Hurricane Mitch.
 He became an Overseas Delegate for the Canadian Red Cross in 2002, after serving as Red Cross team leader on floods on the Blood Reserve in Standoff, Alberta.
 In 2003-2004 he investigated a growing migrant worker crisis on the U.S.-Mexico border and wrote a cover story about the issue for Red Cross Red Crescent magazine.
 In 2005-2006, he was an overseas delegate and chief spokesperson for the tsunami operation of the International Federation of Red Cross Red Crescent Societies in Aceh, Indonesia.
 He returned to Aceh in 2007 to work for the Canadian Red Cross and resigned as a delegate in 2008.

 After leaving the Red Cross, in 2009 he returned to Aceh with an investigative and advocacy organization called Brigade Cahaya ("The Light Brigade") which was responsible for uncovering and making public a scandal in which more than 100,000 Javanese construction workers were victims of human trafficking on UN, Red Cross and other NGO tsunami projects in Aceh.

 Grandfield was the International Federation of Red Cross and Red Crescent Societies (IFRC) spokesman when in June 2005 an international aid worker was shot in Indonesia's tsunami-hit Aceh province, leading to temporary suspension of aid worker access.
-In December 2005, Grandfield warned that the new tsunami warning technology would only save lives if it was combined with a community based communication network.
+In December 2005, Grandfield warned that the new tsunami warning technology would only save lives if it was combined with a community-based communication network.
 In January 2006, Grandfield commented on the effective use of aid funds in relation to fishing boat increases that might threaten fish stocks.

-In June 2009 Grandfield was publicly critical of the government management in the health care system in his home province of Alberta in relation to specialized long term care of elderly disabled patients.
+In June 2009 Grandfield was publicly critical of government management in the health care system in his home province of Alberta in relation to specialized long-term care of elderly disabled patients.